Magnus93/SensorNetworkTracking/README.md

 listen with:
 ```
 sudo make TARGET=z1 login
+sudo make TARGET=z1 MOTE=n login (to listen to the n'th connected node)
 ```

 If you are running on a 64-bit system then this command will have to be written: